 Having grown up in the city of Warsaw, Edyta never stacked firewood, climbed ladders with paint brush in hand or operated power tools.
 As it turns out she has a remarkable aptitude for all these things and she’s getting better all the time.
 Working on their tiny home has made them bigger people, but it’s also delivered joy that money can’t buy.
 There really is something deeply energizing about working for yourself on projects of your own, where the fruits of your labor come in direct proportion to how well you perform.

-Robert’s original cabin had no electricity, and it required a lot of work to get the whole place wired and energized.
+Robert’s original cabin had no electricity, and it required a lot of extra work to get the whole place wired and energized.
 This meant electric light was a real novelty and a hard-won feature of the expanded place, and we all find ourselves happily turning the lights ON and OFF, just for the thrill of it.
 Perhaps I’m easily amused, but I still call it a good thing when an investment of sweat equity results in the ability to enjoy so many little things that often go unnoticed when we just buy them ready-to-use.

 I’m hopeful as I see the tiny home movement taking off, and requests for construction plans and instructions for building Robert and Edyta’s cabin have come in to me often enough from my readers that I put together a video construction course.
 People are now building this cabin across North America and even on the other side of the world.